-For all its exciting possibilities, relatively few travellers are wise to the glories of spring in the Mediterranean, so your romantic escape or family getaway also comes with significant savings versus high summer holidays.
-Why not browse our destination guides for insider tips on how to make the most of an early-season break as this beautiful region sparkles into life?
+For all its exciting possibilities, relatively few travellers are wise to the glories of spring in the Mediterranean, so your romantic escape or family getaway also comes with significant savings versus high summer holidays, browse our destination guides below for insider tips on how to make the most of an early-season break as this beautiful region sparkles into life?

 March and beyond in Mallorca

 By March, Mallorca’s famous almond trees have already blossomed, scattering the countryside with pale pink confetti.
 Averaging around 18 degrees – though 25 isn’t unheard of – the warmth increases as the season inches towards its transition to summer at the end of April.

 Protected from strong winds and intensely beautiful, the unspoilt coastline and turquoise waters are a gift to walkers, painters and photographers.
 And inland, more treasures await.
 Watch spring unfold from the stunningly pretty and award-winning mountain village of Fornalutx in the North West.
 Surrounded by blossoming orchards and breath-taking valley views, hikers will find endless trails to explore here, while the ancient stone walkways of the village itself are a haven for foodies, dotted with cafés bursting with local specialities.